WHAT IS MUTUAL AID?

-KWT Mutual Aid is a volunteer organization created by neighbors for neighbors.
-We started with the aim of collectively helping our community cope with the physical, mental, emotional, and economic needs created by the Covid-19 crisis.
-We will continue our work in response to ongoing needs in our community.
+We are a grassroots organization created by neighbors for neighbors.
+We started with the aim of collectively helping our community cope with the physical, mental, emotional, and economic needs created by the COVID-19 crisis.

-Intake is the first point of contact for incoming requests and other communications via email or phone (Google Voice helpline).
+Intake is the first point of contact for all incoming requests and other communications via email or phone (Google Voice helpline).
 Intake submits new requests, follows up on questions about existing requests, and/or direct neighbors to resources as applicable.
 Volunteers sign up for shifts weekly that meets their scheduling needs, in 1-hour increments.
 This role can be done at any location with internet access (Google Voice can be used in a browser and/or through a phone app).
 Skills in spoken and written languages in addition to English, such as Spanish, Bangla, and Russian, are a big help.

 Dispatch works closely with Intake to gather request information and posts to match with volunteers and/or other organizations in order to complete delivery tasks.
 Volunteers sign up for shifts weekly that meets their scheduling needs, in 1-hour increments.
 This role can be done at any location with internet access.